 Imagine a shallow tropical sea, alive with bright corals and shellfish.
 Just like the Bahamas – but along the Durham coast 260 million years ago.

 Find out more about the Yoden Village Quarry SSI site in the information leaflets below:

 To download a copy of this leaflet please click on the link Yoden Village Quarry Web Leaflet P5

-In addition to sports facilities, the Town Council also provide leisure gardens at Thorntree Gill (17 plots) and Lowhills Road (49 plots).
-These gardens are managed on behalf of Peterlee Town Council by Peterlee Leisure Gardens Association.
-For further information please contact Ian Morris, Town Clerk on 0191 5862491 or email@example.com
+In addition to sports facilities, the Town Council also provide leisure gardens at Thorntree Gill (17 plots) and Lowhills Road (50 plots).
+The Lowhills Road site is directly managed by Peterlee Town Council, and the Thorntree Gill site has a Gardeners Association which looks after some of the day to day management of the site.
+For further information please contact the Town Council in 0191 5862491 or email@example.com

 Our Leisure Gardens plots are currently fully occupied with a relatively short waiting list.
 For more information or to put your name onto the waiting list for either or both sites please contact Janet Hugill on 0191 5862491 or firstname.lastname@example.org